 The biggest hassle about Tibet is actually getting to Tibet.
 This is an autonomous region of China where political turmoil flairs up occasionally.
 The Chinese government maintains strict controls on tourism.
 Entry regulations are constantly changing.
 Independent travel is prohibited.
 You can only enter Tibet with an organized group and must stay with them for the whole time you are there.
 This is fine provided you end up with a cool group.
 I was lucky.
 I had been told that non-Chinese tourists needed to be isolated from Chinese tourists and shepherded around by a guide specifically for this purpose.
 I saw no evidence of this and was happily welcomed into the group of all-Chinese travelers.

-The road to Lhasa on the central China route is isolated.
+When you journey to Tibet, the road to Lhasa on the central China route is isolated.
 You can travel for miles without seeing a soul.
 Mostly we drove through deserts and windy plains.
 In several locations construction crews seemed to be still building the road even as we approached.
-In these areas we’d divert and drive on unpaved land, sometimes for miles, until we again found the road.
+In these areas, we’d divert and drive on unpaved land, sometimes for miles, until we again found the road.
 This would have made a great commercial for the Toyota Land Cruiser.

 Every once in a while throughout the trip the local police would stop us and check our documents.
 As we got closer to Tibet the inspections became more frequent and thorough.
 At one location, about 30 miles from Tibet, we were detained in a guard house.
 The guards offered us water, practiced their English on us, checked our papers and let us go.
 Tibet is the only place in China I have been stopped and questioned.
 Generally what I do or where I go in China is a matter of supreme indifference to the local authorities.